dotnet/dotNext/README.md

 * Reduced size of the compiled assembly: omit private and internal member's nullability attributes
 * Completely rewritten implementation of TCP transport: better buffering and less network overhead.
 This version of protocol is not binary compatible with any version prior to 4.2.0
 * Increased overall stability of the cluster
+* Fixed bug with incorrect calculation of the offset within partition file when using persistent WAL.
+The bug could prevent the node to start correctly with non-empty WAL

 <a href="https://www.nuget.org/packages/dotnext.aspnetcore.cluster/4.2.0">DotNext.AspNetCore.Cluster 4.2.0</a>
 * Improved compatibility with IL trimming